-The Video working group has established the committee draft and the 9th test model for MPEG Immersive Video during the 134th MPEG meeting (April 2021) after evaluating the core experiment results and related contributions.
+The Video working group has established the 17th test model for MPEG immersive video during the 143rd MPEG meeting (July 2023) after evaluating input contributions.
 The test model consists of this document and the reference software, providing an encoder and decoder/renderer in alignment with the specification.
-This document serves as a source of general tutorial information on the MPEG Immersive Video (MIV) design.
+This document serves as a source of general tutorial information on the MPEG immersive video (MIV) design.
 It defines terminology used, process and data flow, operating modes, and description of algorithmic components adopted by the video group for the test model.